mdtanker/RIS_gravity_inversion/gravity_processing_notes.md

                 * Simple
                     * assume cross-overs on average are 0
                     * discard mis-ties in areas of high horizontal gradients
-                    * analyize mis-ties and remove outliers
+                    * analyze mis-ties and remove outliers
                     * statistically level tie lines to match flight lines (shifted, linearly trended ,splined, or b-splined)
                     * calc new intersections
                     * manually adjust specific mis-ties